billand88/ChilkatVFP/ReadMe.md

 * You can return .T./.F. from a method or property to represent a Boolean value with a property setting on the ChilkatVFP instance object [lReturnBitAsLogical].
 * Integrated Steven Black's MsgSvc() for message displays.
 * You can send a .T./.F. to a ChilkatVFP method for a Boolean parameter and it will be automatically converted for you.
+* You can send a ChilkatVFP object to a Chilkat method for a Chilkat object parameter and it will automatically be sent for you.
 * All ChilkatVFP objects contain a Release() method to destroy objects as necessary.
 * Code is written in a somewhat "florid" style - for instance, identifying the type of variable as part of the LOCAL definition.
 The idea is for the code to be digestible and understandable, not turgid.
 The "guts" of the framework code does get a little heavy, however.
 * ChilkatVFP PEMs have design time Intellisense, if relevant.
 See image below.
 Note that the variable yy was not instantiated, just typed in the method.